Polynomial Curve Systems are Exponentially Decaying: The idea of of the proof

-Let $C^1$ be a component of $F^{-1}(C)$.
-We consider the pieces $S$ of $C^1$ which belong to the strip bounded by $L$ and $L'$.
-Then $F(S)$ is a piece of arc of $C$ with the two end points belonging to $L$, and moreover, the cross directions of $C$ and $L$ at the two end points are the same.
-Our first observation is that, if $N(C^1, L) = N(C, L)$, then the two end points of $F(S)$ must be the same.
-But this would imply that each $S$ will cover $C$ at least one time.
-Since the degree of $F$ is $d^{lp}$, where $d$ is the degree of $f$, it follows that once $N(C, L) > d^{lp}$, we must have $N(C^1, L) < N(C, L)$, see Lemma~\ref{pa}.
-This has actually implied the finite global attractor conjecture for the polynomial case.
-See Figure 1 for an illustration of this idea.
+The proof proceeds by considering the pieces $S$ of $C^1$ that lie in the strip bounded by $L$ and $L'$, with the two endpoints belonging to $L$ and $L'$, respectively.
+Then $F(S)$ is an arc piece of $C$ whose two endpoints lie on $L$.
+If the lemma were false, then for every such piece the two endpoints of $F(S)$ would coincide.
+This would imply that the degree of $F: C^1 \to C$ is at least $N(C, L)$, contradicting the fact that the degree of $F$ equals $d^{lp}$.
+See Figure~1 for an illustration of this idea, and see Section~5 for a detailed discussion.

-To understand how the complexity of curve is decreased, we explore the above idea further.
-Let $K(S)$ denote the number of the intersection points of $C$ and $L$ which lie between the two end points of $F(S)$.
-By an direct argument, it follows that where $\min$ is taken in the homotopy class of $C^1$, see Lemmas ~\ref{obs-1}.
-So the main theorem will follow if $K(S)/N(C, L)$ has a positive lower bound depending only on $f$, see Lemma~\ref{QR}.
+To understand how the complexity of the curve decreases, we explore the above idea further.
+Let $K(S)$ denote the number of intersection points of $C$ and $L$ that lie between the two endpoints of $F(S)$.
+By a direct argument, we obtain the following.